yeetina/camera_sonar_calibration/README.md

 7. calibrate_sonar is called.
 The goal of extrinsic calibration is to find the correct translation and rotation vectors to project points from the camera's frame into the sonar's frame.
 There are several steps to this process:
 - For all of the user-labeled points, the locations on the sonar image are stored as sonar_points and the positions on the target are stored as target_points (get_sonar_target_correspondences)
 - Using the known transformation from the camera to the target, the target_points are converted to 3D coordinates in the camera's frame, which are then stored as camera_points
-- The calibrate_sonar function in image_sonar_utils is called next.
+- The calibrate_sonar function from image_sonar_utils is called next.
 It uses an error function which takes in a translation and rotation vector and uses them to project camera_points into the sonar's frame.
 The result of the error function is the sum of difference between the projected locations and the actual user-labeled locations.
 Calibrate_sonar uses the Nelder-Mead minimization algorithm to find vectors that minimize this error function.
 To help avoid falling into a local minimum, it first minimizes the translation vector while keeping rotation constant.
 Then, it uses the resulting translation vector to perform a full optimization.
+- calibrate_sonar also uses the camera to target and sonar to camera transformations to calculate the sonar to target vectors.

 ### User interaction